-Caitlin O'Loughlin is a second year student in the ASSIST Lab.
+is a second year student in the ASSIST Lab.
 She received her B.A. from the University of Notre Dame and completed a post-baccalaureate research fellowship at Drexel University’s Center City Clinic for Behavioral Medicine prior to attending graduate school.
 Caitlin’s research interests broadly focus on interpersonal factors associated with suicidality, NSSI, and other risky behaviors.
 She is particularly interested in the relationship between stigma and risky behavior engagement, as well as exploring the predictors and aftermath of disclosing highly-stigmatized behaviors or diagnoses to others.
 In her free time, Caitlin enjoys spending time with her family and being outside.

 Yeonsoo Park is a second year year student in the ASSIST Lab.
 He graduated from New York University with a BA in Psychology and earned a MA in Counseling & Clinical Psychology from Sogang University in Seoul, Korea.
 Yeonsoo’s research interest is in the broad range of self-injurious behaviors (i.e., non-suicidal self-injury, suicide) with a focus on identifying their risk factors.
 More specifically, he is interested in how emotion and cognition interact to increase one’s risk, and how intrapersonal and cultural factors influence their manifestation.
 During his free time, Yeonsoo enjoys spending quality time with friends, playing sports, and listening to music.